 Schools, youth organisations, professionals and volunteers who work with children and young people are encouraged to prioritise the promotion of mental health and to provide the right level of support, by being mental health aware.
 The pandemic has increased Oxfordshire Youth’s commitment to support the youth sector in these difficult times.

-In collaboration with Young Devon, Response and Oxford Health (CAMHS), Oxfordshire Youth is committed to keep offering free training – An Introduction to Children and Young People’s Mental Health.
-The training embraces the idea that positive mental health is everybody’s responsibility.
-The training has been designed to support frontline staff in shifting our national culture towards embracing social and emotional wellbeing and responding early to signs of mental health problems.
+In collaboration with Young Devon, Response and Oxford Health (CAMHS), Oxfordshire Youth is committed to offering this free training – An Introduction to Children and Young People’s Mental Health.
+The course embraces the idea that positive mental health is everybody’s responsibility.
+This training has been designed to support frontline staff in shifting our national culture towards embracing social and emotional wellbeing and responding early to signs of mental health problems.

 The training takes a non-clinical approach and it’s designed to upskill and support frontline staff by giving them the tools to: